- Dr. Seuss

 These past 10 years have seen us indescribably joyful at our children's births and lives, but also deeply grieved with the deaths of those pets that began the decade with us.
 And there has been more to weep.
 My grandfather has passed.
 My wife's father - my children's only grandfather - was lost just this last spring.
 Our time has been scored by geneticists, cardiologists, therapists and ER visits; scarred by the stumbles, mumbles and dislocations, the broken windows and the broken backs that prompted those encounters.
 Our great, unbridled happiness over the last decade has been countered with a series of crushing blows that initially caused us utter panic, and then depressive dismay, and finally resigned shrugs.
 It's as if the universe uses the laws of physics when meting out life to us: for every action there must be an equal and opposite reaction.
 Balance in all things, I suppose, but it has at times felt too cruel.

 All of this has happened and so much, so much, more since that weekend of reunion a decade ago.
 It is far too much to hold in the flutter of 10 years.
 It overflows.
 And it has gone by so fast.
 I blinked, and ended up here.
 How does so much happen so quickly?
 This is not a case of regret, it isn't another chorus of Cat's In the Cradle.
 I didn't miss anything.
 I was here the whole time.
 And still there wasn't time enough.
 Had I been able to avoid sleep for the decade I still could not have taken it all in.

 All of which begs the question: what of the next three thousand, six hundred fifty days?
-As the kids climb towards adulthood, slowly shaking off the cuddles of childhood, and begin their launch countdowns, how do we catch it all?
+As the kids shake off the last cuddles of childhood, and begin their climb towards adulthood, how do we catch it all?
 If the last decade hurtled by how will we cope with what's ahead?
 How do we slow it down?
 How do we wrap it up, rope it, leash it, stop it?